- Is it the building site project similar to your project?

 1 – Is the site project similar to your project?

-2 – Is the builder in Melbourne site clean?
+2 – Is the builder in the Melbourne site clean?

 3 – Is there work actually going on?

-4 – Is the site well label and secure?
+4 – Is the site well labeled and secure?

 Another issue is poor ordering schedule, if the builder in Melbourne has poor time management; you will notice stacks of building products on-site that are not being used over a period of time.
 This costs you money, it also leaves the products out in the environment and can create weathering issues to some products, and also creates access and movement issues around the site, but the most important thing is that it welcomes theft.

-This is a compound issue, it means that either the builder in Melbourne is running behind, or his time management schedule is poor, maybe trades people are waiting on products the builder was suppose to order and forgot.
-Either way, idle trades people on site is a red flag on poor site management and site control and this will cost you money.
+This is a compound issue, it means that either the builder in Melbourne is running behind, or his time management schedule is poor, maybe tradespeople are waiting on products the builder was supposed to order and forgot.
+Either way, idle tradespeople on site is a red flag on poor site management and site control and this will cost you money.